Fitting in at St. Paul's

 Living at St. Paul's

-When the new wing of the College opens in Fall 2017, approximately 44 percent of our rooms will be single occupancy.
+Approximately 44 percent of our rooms are single occupancy.
 The new Super Single rooms have private ensuite bathrooms, a double bed, 13 students to a floor, and a kitchenette on each floor.
 Regular Single rooms are a good size and also allow for maximum privacy.

 Students staying in a Privacy Double room have an instant friend to help ease the transition to university.
 Most students tell us that they are glad to have a roommate once they get here – even if they've never shared a room before.